AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 Learn more about technical fields related to a journey for a given profile, and how to use them [in this page](expression/journey-properties.md).

-## Entrance and re-entrance {#entrance}
+## Entrance and reentrance {#entrance}

 The profile entry mode is defined at the journey level, in the right configuration pane.
 Settings are described below.

 Profile entrance management depends on the type of journeys.
-Learn more about profile entrance and re-entrance management, in [this page](entry-management.md).
+Learn more about profile entrance and reentrance management, in [this page](entry-management.md).

-### Allow re-entrance  {#allow-re-entrance}
+### Allow reentrance  {#allow-reentrance}

 >[!CONTEXTUALHELP]
 >id="ajo_journey_properties_entrance"
->title="Allow re-entrance"
+>title="Allow reentrance"
->abstract="By default, new journeys allow re-entrance.
-You can uncheck the **Allow re-entrance** option for example if you want to offer a one-time gift when a person enters a shop."
+>abstract="By default, new journeys allow reentrance.
+You can uncheck the **Allow reentrance** option for example if you want to offer a one-time gift when a person enters a shop."
 >additional-url="https://experienceleague.adobe.com/en/docs/journey-optimizer/using/orchestrate-journeys/manage-journey/entry-management" text="Profile entrance management"

-By default, new journeys allow re-entrance.
-You can uncheck the **Allow re-entrance** option for "one shot" journeys, for example if you want to offer a one-time gift when a person enters a shop.
+By default, new journeys allow reentrance.
+You can uncheck the **Allow reentrance** option for "one shot" journeys, for example if you want to offer a one-time gift when a person enters a shop.

-### Re-entrance wait period  {#re-entrance-wait}
+### reentrance wait period  {#reentrance-wait}

 >[!CONTEXTUALHELP]
->id="ajo_journey_properties_re-entrance_wait"
+>id="ajo_journey_properties_reentrance_wait"
->title="Re-entrance wait period"
+>title="reentrance wait period"
 >abstract=" Set time to wait before allowing a profile to enter the journey again in unitary journeys.
 Thie prevents users from re-entering the journey for a chosen duration.
 Maximum duration: 90 days."
 >additional-url="https://experienceleague.adobe.com/en/docs/journey-optimizer/using/orchestrate-journeys/manage-journey/entry-management" text="Profile entrance management"

-When the **Allow re-entrance** option is activated, the **Re-entrance wait period** field is displayed.
+When the **Allow reentrance** option is activated, the **reentrance wait period** field is displayed.
 This field allows you to define the time to wait before allowing a profile to enter the journey again in unitary journeys (starting with an event or an audience qualification).
 This prevents journeys from being erroneously triggered multiple times for the same event.
 By default the field is set to 5 minutes.
 The maximum duration is 90 days.

 ## Manage access {#manage-access}